 Food Security Coalition

 The primary goals of the coalition are to reduce hunger and strengthen the local food system in the Columbia River Gorge.
-The outcomes of this initiative will include a comprehensive, regional response to local food access, farm, and nutrition issues.
 The Coalition is a diverse set of stakeholders working to advance a common agenda: more healthy local food for all.

 Food security exists when all people, at all times, have physical and economic access to sufficient, safe and nutritious food that meets their dietary needs and food preferences for an active and healthy life.